 Ripple is an interesting project that is a real-time gross settlement system, currency exchange, and remittance network.
-While it is classified as a cryptocurrency it should be noted that Ripple does not use blockchain technology.
-Ripples uses a common ledger that is managed by a network of independent validators that constantly compare transaction ledgers in order to reach consensus.
+While it is classified as a cryptocurrency it should be noted that Ripple does not use blockchain technology – Plot twist!
+Instead, it uses a common ledger that is managed by a network of independent validators that constantly compare transaction records in order to reach consensus.
 Ripple is most often used by banks and other traditional financial institutions to strengthen their operational infrastructure.

 Coinbase is our recommended exchange for buying Ripple.
 You can view our in-depth reviews of all exchanges on our best cryptocurrency exchanges listings page.

 In 2004, Ryan Fugger, a web and decentralized systems developer, was working on a local exchange trading system.
 The goal was to develop a decentralized monetary system that would allow people to create mediums of exchange for whatever asset they wished, eventually launching a website.
 In 2012, Jed McCaleb and Chris Larsen approached Fugger with their idea for a digital currency.
 The system would rely on transactions verified by a consensus process among network users.